ooples/pine_script_docs/source/primer/Next_steps.rst

 "indicator" vs "strategy"
 -------------------------
-Pine strategies are used to run backtests.
+Pine strategies are used to backtest and forward test.
 In addition to indicator calculations, they also contain ``strategy.*()`` calls to send buy and sell orders to the broker emulator, which can then simulate their execution.
 See :doc:`/essential/Strategies`.

 Pine indicators also contain calculations, but cannot be used in backtesting.
 Because they do not make use of the broker emulator, they use less resources and will run faster.